Everything You Need to Know About Cyber Monday

 - Sony PlayStation VR

 In a word, very.
-Here’s a line graph showing Cyber Monday sales trends since its inception:
+Here’s a line graph showing Cyber Monday sales since its inception:

-Assuming that the retailer’s Cost of Goods Sold and SG&A expenses remain constant, it will need to sell upwards of 6 times the number items in order to see increased operating income from Cyber Monday sales.
+Assuming that the retailer’s Cost of Goods Sold and SG&A expenses remain constant, it will need to sell upwards of six times the number of items sold at the regular price in order to see increased operating income from Cyber Monday sales.
+However, there are potential benefits to retailers beyond just net profits that day.
 If correctly estimated, the sale can be a great opportunity to increase inventory turnover and make room for new stock.
 A positive shopping experience may also bring customers back for another shopping trip in the future.

 Top 5 Cyber Monday Retail Sites